datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 ## 3. Create a Rollout

-Go to the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page and click the "Rollout" button for the "web-app" service, this should show the instructions to create a rollout.
+Go to the <Link to={getBaseUIUrl() + '/services'} target="_blank">Service Catalog</Link> page and click the "Rollout" button for the "web-app" service, this should show the instructions to create a rollout.

 Fill in the form with the following information:
 - Image Tag: `datawire/emojivoto-web-app v12`